 Day 8| Walt Disney Studio

-Do you think after staying up until 10 pm to watch fireworks, after walking for 12 hours, and only getting into bed around 11:30 pm for a 4.5-year-old and an 18-month-old meant they would sleep in the next morning?
-Not even close.
+After staying up until 10 pm to watch fireworks, having walked for 12 hours, and getting into bed around 11:30 pm would tire a 4.5-year-old and an 18-month-old.
+Nup!
 They were both up by 7:30 am, which I suppose is sleeping in since they usually wake around 6:45 am at home (with a strict 7 pm bedtime).

 Aladdin, Slinky Dog, Cars and a few other short rides later, we returned to Ratatouille.
 The kids had a blast.
 Even Baby Girl didn’t mind sitting on the bench, usually, she demands to sit on my lap or tries to stand.
 They loved it so much, Munchkin insisted we eat lunch at the restaurant.
 Since I had forgotten to make reservations, I went to the desk and asked what they had left.
 5:30 pm.
 Perfect, that’s when we like to eat anyways.